-In yesterday’s blog post we introduced the idea that if you have been served with divorce or child custody papers that were filed by your child’s other parent your brief thoughts regarding their mental stability may not be so far-fetched after all.
-Many family lawcases that end up turning into time and money nightmares were filed by mentally incompetent persons or those with personality disorders.
+In yesterday’s blog post, we introduced the idea that if you have been served with divorce or child custody papers filed by your child’s other parent, your brief thoughts regarding their mental stability may not be so far-fetched after all.
+Many family law case cases casescases that turn into time and money nightmares were filed by mentally incompetent persons or those with personality disorders.

-Setting your expectations when your opposing party is not mentally stable
+You are setting your expectations when your opposing party is not mentally stable.

-While you, your attorney and even the opposing attorney may see a situation in a certain light it is unlikely that your opposing party will agree with your assessment.
-Remember- reality does not apply to the person with extremely harsh and black/white views of the world and your family law case.
+While you, your attorney, and even the opposing attorney may see a situation in a particular light, it is unlikely that your opposing party will agree with your assessment.
+Remember- reality does not apply to the person with highly extreme black/white views of the world and your family law case.
 It is a fool’s errand to attempt to convey messages appealing to their rational side.

-When the truth and the real world are not applicable to a person, you and your attorney will need to figure out ways to communicate ideas that do not rely upon a person’s understanding or acceptance of reality.
+When the truth and the natural world do not apply to a person, you and your attorney will need to figure out ways to communicate ideas that do not rely upon a person’s understanding or acceptance of reality.

-The best way to do this is to constantly keep the focus of the case on your child.
-This goes for any family law case that involves child custody, but I believe it is especially true in a situation where the opposing party has a mental illness or personality disorder.
-It is unlikely that you will ever get him or her to see things from your vantage point or to see you as an equal or as deserving a parent as he or she.
-It is likely that on some level he or she wants what is best for your child and loves your child in whatever ways he or she is capable of expressing love.
+The best way to do this is to keep the case's focus on your child constantly.
+This goes for any family law case that involves child custody.
+Still, I believe it is especially true when the opposing party has a mental illness or personality disorder.
+It is unlikely that you will ever get them to see things from your vantage point or to see you as an equal or as deserving a parent as they.
+It is likely that on some level, they want what is best for their child and love their child in whatever ways they are capable of expressing love.

-This can mean that while negotiating with your opposing party your attorney can utilize language that does not draw a distinction between you and the other party, but rather brings everything back to the child.
-This is literally the only common ground that each of you share.
+This can mean that while negotiating with your opposing party, your attorney can utilize language that does not distinguish you and the other party but instead brings everything back to the child.
+This is the only common ground that each of you shares.

-Your sense of reality is different, your sense of each other is different and your feelings about why you are involved in the case are different.
-Take the one thing that you share common ground on and base your negotiations on that.
+Your sense of reality is different, your understanding of each other is further, and your feelings about why you are involved in the case are different.
+Take the one thing you share common ground on and base your negotiations on that.

 Taking the case to court: How a family law judge can impact a case involving a mentally ill party

 While you may not relish the opportunity to bring your family law case in front of a judge, unfortunately, your opposing party will probably not share in that feeling.
-While you have done “something” in the eyes of the opposing party to wrong him or her, the judge in your case is the person that can hand out justice and cause you to harm due to your “bad actions”.
-If you think that a judge will be able to see through all this nonsense and give you the relief that you are seeking then you may be in for a rude awakening.
+While you have done “something” in the eyes of the opposing party to wrong them, the judge in your case is the person that can hand out justice and cause you to harm due to your “bad actions.”
+If you think that a judge will be able to see through all this nonsense and give you the relief you are seeking, you may be in for a rude awakening.

-I say this because a judge often lacks the ability to perceive and identify a person with a mental illness or personality disorder and a result your case can be prolonged unless you attempt to call these conditions to the attention of the judge.
-Filing a motion to have the opposing party examined for a mental illness can be effective to at least bring to the judge’s attention the difficulties that he or she have been causing you.
+I say this because a judge cannot often perceive and identify a person with a mental illness or personality disorder.
+As a result, your case can be prolonged unless you attempt to call these conditions to the judge's attention.
+Filing a motion to have the opposing party examined for a mental illness can be effective to at least bring to the judge’s attention the difficulties they have been causing you.

-Many times the allegations that you make against your opposing party will be met with allegations against you.
-While the allegations made against you may be baseless and untrue, a judge will need to give equal weight to them until proven otherwise.
+The allegations you make against your opposing party will often be met with allegation accusations.
+While the claims made against you may be baseless and untrue, a judge will need to give equal weight to them until proven otherwise.

-If this seems unbelievable or downright stupid then you can join the club of attorneys and litigants have experienced those same thoughts.
+If this seems unbelievable or downright stupid, you can join the club of attorneys and litigants who have experienced those same thoughts.
 The fact remains that persons with personality disorders or mental illness can be master manipulators.
-A judge does not have the time to be able to perform individual assessments of your character and relies on the facts and circumstances presented to him or her to make decisions.
+A judge does not have the time to perform individual assessments of your character and relies on the facts and circumstances presented to them to make decisions.

-The bottom line is that unless you and your attorney are consistent in your petitions to the court to have the mental health of an opposing party evaluated mental illness or disorders may go undiagnosed.
-This is bad for your child, bad for you and bad for your case.
-A situation that could have been resolved with relative quickness can be drawn out due to unacknowledged mental issues with the opposing party in your case.
+The bottom line is that unless you and your attorney are consistent in your petitions to the court to have the mental health of an opposing party evaluated, mental illness or disorders may go undiagnosed.
+This is bad for your child, bad for you, and bad for your case.
+In your case, a situation that could have been resolved with relative quickness can be drawn out due to unacknowledged mental issues with the opposing party.

 The Law Office of Bryan Fagan, PLLC: Experienced advocates for southeast Texas families

-The attorneys with the Law Office of Bryan Fagan, PLLC represent clients from all walks of life.
-In doing so we have encountered opposing parties who have offered challenges that we meet in order to best represent our clients and their families.
+The attorneys with the Law Office of Bryan Fagan, PLLC, represent clients from all walks of life.
+In doing so, we have encountered opposing parties who have offered challenges that we meet to represent our clients and their families best.

-To schedule a free of charge consultation with one of our licensed family lawattorneys please do not hesitate to contact our office today.
+To schedule a free-of-charge consultation with one of our licensed family law attorneys attorneysattorneys, please do not hesitate to contact our office today.
 A consultation is free of charge and can go a long way towards answering your questions and providing you with peace of mind.